Rajnesh28/Auxiliary-Vision/ReactnativeApp/README.md

 # VisionML

 React-Native application using the expo-camera.
-Built to impliment and demonstrate Machine Learning and text-to-speech APIs.
+Built to implement and demonstrate Machine Learning and text-to-speech APIs.

 To run an instance of the app on your local machine,
 - Install yarn: